Preparing For Labour

 If you are overdue

-Induction is always planned in advance, so you will be able to talk over the benefits and disadvantages with your doctor and midwife and find out why they recommend your labour is induced.
+Induction is always planned ahead of time, so you will be able to talk over the benefits and disadvantages with your doctor and midwife and find out why they recommend your labour be induced.

 Useful resources